awsdocs/aws-cost-management-user-guide/doc_source/billing-permissions-ref.md

 ### Example 4: Allow full access to AWS services but deny IAM users access to the Billing and Cost Management console<a name="ExampleAllowAllDenyBilling"></a>

-To enable full access to all AWS services but deny the IAM user access to everything on the Billing and Cost Management console, use the following policy\.
+To deny IAM users access to everything on the Billing and Cost Management console, use the following policy\.
 In this case, you should also deny user access to AWS Identity and Access Management \(IAM\) so that the users can't access the policies that control access to billing information and tools\.

+**Important**
+This policy doesn't allow any actions\.
+Use this policy in combination with other policies that allow specific actions\.

 ```
 {
     "Version": "2012-10-17",
     "Statement": [
-        {
-            "Effect": "Allow",
-            "Action": "*",
-            "Resource": "*"
-        },
         {
             "Effect": "Deny",
             "Action": [